Roboy/roboy_dialog/README.md

 - Intellij
 - At least 8GB of RAM
+    - This project will run with a 4GB of RAM, however development will be a horror-show.
+- Ubuntu (or variation) 16.04 LTS
+    - Needed for `ROS Kinetic`
+    - If you do not need ROS features, any version of Linux should do
 - At least 6GB of Disk Space
     - ~ 4GB for Maven Dependencies
     - ~ 500MB for Roboy_Dialog with all sub-modules and files generated via mvn clean install
     - Rest is a ballpark estimate for Neo4J, Redis, ROS and their dependencies
-- Ubuntu (or variation) 16.04 LTS
-    - Needed for `ROS Kinetic`
-    - If you do not need ROS features, any version of Linux should do

 > Note that `apt` is bugged with Ubuntu 16.04.
 See: https://bugs.launchpad.net/ubuntu/+source/appstream/+bug/1583845 if you get problems with `apt-update`.

+### Optional

+- ROS
+- Redis

 ### Installing and Usage via Command Line